President Obama: Commutation for Weldon Angelos - 55 years for marijuana

 In 2004, Judge Cassell called upon the President to commute Weldon's unjust sentence.
 Since then, Senators Mike Lee and Orrin Hatch of Utah, and dozens of prominent celebrities, activists, book authors, legal scholars, business leaders (including Koch Industries), and former elected and appointed government officials have joined Judge Cassell in calling on President Obama to release Weldon from prison.
 But that hasn't happened yet.
 After 12 years, Weldon is still in prison.
 It breaks my heart.
 My father feared he would die without ever seeing Weldon free from prison.
 And on January 4, 2015, that's exactly what happen.
 Our father died without seeing his son free from behind bars.

 The Constitution provides the President with the power of commutation to reach a humane, merciful, just result.

 Please help us reach that result by signing and sharing this petition.

-Lisa Angelos started this petition with a single signature, and now has 262,242 supporters.
-Start a petition today to change something you care about.
+Lisa Angelos started this petition with a single signature, and won with 262,375 supporters.
+Start a petition to change something you care about.